Classical evolution in quantum systems: Introduction

-Alongside with temporal correlations, time-independent quantum phenomena are frequently studied.
-For instance, the concept of quantum coherence characterizes the quantum nature in terms of quantum superpositions \cite{LM14,BCP14,SV15,MS16,WY16}; see Ref. \cite{SAP17} for a review.
-For different physical scenarios, different families of classical states can be considered \cite{P72,MV96,MMSZ97}, and quantum coherence is defined as the inability to describe the state of a system in terms of such classical reference states and classical statistics.
-Moreover, this notion includes quantum entanglement between different degrees of freedom \cite{SAWV17,SLR17,SPBW17}, which is arguably the most prominent and versatile quantum phenomena and resource for quantum protocols \cite{HHHH09}.
+Despite those advances and the general importance of temporal correlations, most frequently, time-independent quantum phenomena are studied.
+Nevertheless, investigations of time-independent effects already led to remarkable insights into the quantum characteristics of systems when compared to their classical counterparts.
+In particular, the concept of quantum coherence characterizes the quantum nature in terms of quantum superpositions \cite{LM14,BCP14,SV15,MS16,WY16}; see \cite{SAP17} for a review and \cite{RBCLLAWFP18} for a recent in-depth analysis.
+In this framework, different families of classical states can be considered for different physical scenarios \cite{P72,MV96,MMSZ97}.
+Then, quantum coherence is defined as the inability to describe the state of a system in terms of such classical reference states and classical statistics.
+Moreover, this notion of quantumness includes quantum entanglement between different degrees of freedom \cite{SAWV17,SLR17,SPBW17}, which is arguably the most prominent and versatile quantum phenomena and resource for quantum protocols \cite{HHHH09}.

-Furthermore, a process maps an initial state to a state at a later time.
-In this input-output formalism, the quantumness is characterized via the potential of the underlying map to create coherences from an initially classical state \cite{NDDGMOBHH03,BF05,SKVGZB13}.
-This renders it possible, for example, to characterize quantum correlations between a system and a bath \cite{CGLCN18} after a given time and to study the temporal propagation of entanglement \cite{KMTKAB08,TMB08,I09,GG12}.
-Still, such methods are limited as they do not address the quantum nature of the dynamics itself.
-Rather, the generation and degradation of quantum coherence are quantified at each final time separately.
+In a first attempt to characterize the coherent quantum evolution, a process map can be considered that maps an initial state to a state at a later time.
+In this input-output formalism, the quantumness is characterized via the potential of the underlying map to create quantum coherence from a classical input state \cite{NDDGMOBHH03,BF05,SKVGZB13,SV15}.
+This renders it possible, for example, to investigate quantum correlations between a system and a bath \cite{H17,CGLCN18} after a given time and to study the temporal propagation of entanglement \cite{KMTKAB08,TMB08,I09,GG12}.
+Still, such methods are limited as they do not address the quantum nature of the continuous dynamics itself.
+Rather, the generation and degradation of quantum coherence are quantified separately after each time step, and the continuum of intermediate points in time is not considered.

-To overcome such a restriction, we recently introduced a method to analyze the entanglement dynamics \cite{SW17a}.
-This was achieved by constraining the quantum trajectories to non-entangled (i.e., separable) ones.
-Yet, this approach does not encompass other forms of temporal quantum phenomena based on general notions of quantum coherence.
+To overcome this restriction, we recently introduced a method to specifically analyze the entanglement dynamics \cite{SW17a}.
+This was achieved by constraining quantum trajectories to nonentangled (\textit{i.e.} separable) ones.
+However, this approach does not encompass other forms of temporal quantum phenomena based on more general notions of quantum coherence.